Currency while on land

 Canada: Similar to the US.
 Generally, you can expect to tip around 15%-20% in restaurants and between 10% and 15% on taxi fares.

-Greenland: Tipping is not expected, however, due to the scarcity in visitors and the opportunities to raise income it is especially appreciated if you have received great service in either a restaurant or from your guide.
+Greenland: Tipping is not expected, however, due to the scarcity of visitors and the opportunities to raise income it is especially appreciated if you have received great service in either a restaurant or from your guide.

 Iceland: Service and VAT are always included in the prices so tipping isn’t required.
 Rounding up the bill or leaving a small tip for good service is appreciated but not expected.